Solution Path Algorithm for Twin Multi-class Support Vector Machine: Related Work

+To generalize the standard TSVM to the multi-classification problems \citep{weston1999support,crammer2002learnability}, researchers have proposed many classification strategies such as OVO, OVR, OVOVR, all-together, \etc.

-For multi-classification problems, there are many classification strategies such as "one-versus-one" (OVO), "one-versus-rest" (OVR) and "one-versus-one-versus-rest" (OVOVR).
-Karnik \cite{Karnik1999} adopts the OVO classification strategy to establish a classifier between any two categories of samples.
+\mbox{\cite{Karnik1999}} has adopted the OVO classification strategy to establish a classifier between any two categories of samples.
 For the sample set with $K (K \geq 3)$ categories, $K(K - 2) / 2$ binary classification classifiers need to be constructed.
-And the category of the sample is determined according to its maximum vote \cite{HsuAComparison}.
-Obviously, the disadvantage of this classifier is that the rest samples are not considered.
-In 2013, Xie et al. \cite{XieExtending} extended TSVM based on OVR strategy for multi-class classification problems.
-In \cite{AnguloK}, an OVR TSVM was proposed to solve the multi-classification problem.
-By constructing $K$ binary classifiers, i.e., the $i \text{th}$ sample was separated from the remaining $K-1$ classes of samples by the $i \text{th}$ classifier, so as to construct $K$ SVMs.
-And the unknown samples are classified into the category with the largest value of the classification function.
+And the category of the sample is determined according to its maximum vote \citep{HsuAComparison}.
+Obviously, the disadvantage of this classifier is that the rest samples are not considered. \hlfour{In 2008, \mbox{\cite{cong2008efficient}} combined the OVR strategy with TSVM to achieve efficient speaker recognition.} In 2013, \cite{XieExtending} proposed a novel OVR TSVM for the multi-class classification problem and analyzed its efficiency theoretically.
+For the OVR TSVM, by constructing $K$ binary classifiers, the $i$-th sample and the remaining samples can be distinguished by the $i$-th classifier.
+For unknown samples, they can be classified into the category with the maximum confidence \textit{w.r.t.} the decision function.
 However, this method ignores the class imbalance problem.
-By combining the above strategies, the OVOVR TSVM, termed as Twin-KSVC, is proposed in \cite{Xu2013A}, which can yield better classification accuracy in comparison with other structures.
-In addition, there are other ways \cite{DingReview}, \cite{LopezANoval} to solve the multi-classification problem based on TSVM, such as decision tree based TSVM \cite{SunBind}, directed acyclic graph based LSTSVM \cite{ZhangMulti}, "rest-versus-one" strategy based TSVM \cite{YangMultiple}.
+By combining the above strategies, the OVOVR TSVM, termed as Twin-KSVC, is proposed by \cite{Xu2013A}, which can yield better classification accuracy in comparison with other structures.
+Since then, this OVOVR structure has attracted much attention by researchers \mbox{\citep{XuK-nearest,pang2018scaling,pang2019multi}}.
+For example, \mbox{\cite{pang2018scaling}} have designed a safe sample elimination rule to identify and delete many redundant samples of all classes, so the scale of dual problems can be reduced a lot.
+There are other ways \citep{DingReview, LopezANoval} to solve the multi-classification problem based on TSVM, such as decision tree based TSVM \citep{SunBind}, directed acyclic graph based LSTSVM \citep{ZhangMulti}, ``rest-versus-one" strategy based TSVM \citep{YangMultiple}.
+By the way, these strategies can also be applied in SVMs for solving the multi-classification problem.
+It is noted that for SVMs, the all-together strategy \mbox{\citep{weston1999support}} that cannot be ignored needs to consider only one optimization problem, whereas, it is much sophisticated for practical implementations \mbox{\cite{crammer2002learnability}}.